eschweitzer78/AbrBusinessGovAu/README.md

 # AbrBusinessGovAuLookup

-A minimalist Apex/Aura project to perform loookus on the Business Registry of the Australian Government.
+A minimalist Apex/Aura project to perform lookups to the Business Registry of the Australian Government.
 Bring your own Authentication GUID.

 ## What is included?